Government of Gilgit-Baltistan: Cabinet

+As of the current update, the newly formed government in Gilgit Baltistan, led by Chief Minister Gulbar Khan, is yet to announce the members of the cabinet and their respective portfolios.

 Legislature

 The Gilgit-Baltistan Legislative Assembly is a 33-seat unicameral legislative body.
 It has 24 directly elected members, 6 reserved seats are for women plus 3 seats are reserved for technocrats.
-Current Assembly of Gilgit-Baltistan is the third successive Assembly of the region that came into being as a result of the of the November 2020 Gilgit-Baltistan Assembly election.
+Current Assembly of Gilgit-Baltistan is the third successive Assembly of the region that came into being as a result of the November 2020 Gilgit-Baltistan Assembly election.
 In the third Assembly of Gilgit-Baltistan PTI occupies 22 seats out of 33, enough for making a strong government.

-Since the proclaimation Gilgit-Baltistan Empowerment and Self Governance Order there were two assemblies that successfully completed their constitutional tenures.
+Since the proclamation Gilgit-Baltistan Empowerment and Self Governance Order there were two assemblies that successfully completed their constitutional tenures.
 First Assembly lasted from 2009 to 2015 in which PPP was in power.
 The Second Gilgit Baltistan Assembly lasted from 2015 to 2020 in which PMLN government was in power.

 Gilgit-Baltistan Council

 The Gilgit-Baltistan Council has been established as per Article 33 of Gilgit-Baltistan (Empowerment & Self Governance) Order, 2009.
 Its Chairman is the Prime Minister of Pakistan and Governor of Gilgit-Baltistan is the Vice-Chairman.
 It can legislate on 53 subjects as provided in Schedule III of the Order.

 Other members include Chief Minister of Gilgit-Baltistan, 6 members are nominated by Prime Minister of Pakistan and 6 members are elected by Gilgit-Baltistan Legislative Assembly.